Kong/kong-graphql-opa-authorization/README.md

 From Insomnia we will test that we call graphql query via the Konnect gateway running on our local workstation.

-Open Insomnia and import the `insomnia-kong-stepzen-authZ.json` Collection.
+Open Insomnia and import the `insomnia.yaml` Project, and open the `Quickstart Collection`.

 Execute the `MyQuery-Konnect-kong_id` Request, and you should see a 200 status code with a response